gromacs/gromacs/docs/doxygen/lib/mdmodules.md

 ---------------------

 Each module implements a factory that returns an instance of gmx::IMDModule.
-This interface has methods that in turn return instances of other interfaces: gmx::IMdpOptionProvider, gmx::IMDOutputProvider, and IForceProvider.
+This interface has methods that in turn refer to other interfaces: gmx::IMdpOptionProvider, gmx::IMDOutputProvider, and gmx::IForceProvider.
 The module also implements these interfaces (or a subset of them), and code outside the module only calls methods in these interfaces.